 Australians require a visa to enter Myanmar.
 Apply for a visa at your closest Embassy of The Republic of the Union of Myanmar prior to travel.
 The Myanmar Government has also introduced an eVisa program which allows tourists and business travellers to apply for visa pre-approval online via the

-Labour, Immigration and Population.
+Labour, Immigration and Population website.
 Travellers are required to print out the eVisa approval letter and present it to Myanmar immigration authorities on arrival.

 - Yangon, Mandalay and Nay Pyi Taw international airports

-EVisas cannot be used for entry at seaports.
-Cruise passangers must arrange visas in advance of arrival in Myanmar.
+eVisas cannot be used for entry at seaports.
+Cruise passengers must arrange visas in advance of arrival in Myanmar.

-Be aware of unauthorised websites that may claim to offer this service.
+Be aware of unauthorised websites that claim to offer this service.
+While some websites will provide a legitimate visa for an additional fee, there are other websites that are fraudulent.
 We caution against using links in emails or other websites to access the official site.